Frequently Asked Questions

 What is the average turnaround time required to determine a group or subscriber’s eligibility or underwriting status?

-Allow five business days for small group underwriting.
+Please allow five business days for small group underwriting.

 How do I obtain a group quote?